-3.26 Asbestos
+3.24 Asbestos

-The respective landlords of our rented offices must keep in place its own records and a written plan to manage asbestos and they are required to provide information about the location and condition of the asbestos to anybody who is liable to disturb it.
-This would typically include tenants, contractors and employees.
-Asbestos surveys have been carried out on both Francis Crick House and CAN Mezzanine.
+The respective landlords of our rented offices must keep in place its own records and a written plan to manage asbestos.
+They are required to provide information about the location and condition of the asbestos to anybody who is liable to disturb it.
+An Asbestos Refurbishment Survey was carried out at Francis Crick House in 2019, and no suspect material was found.
+The Fora offices were refurbished in 2018 and it is noted on the General Risk Assessment that no asbestos containing material was present.

-3.27 Legionnaire's Disease
+3.25 Legionnaire's Disease